jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

-- **J. Si** and S. Kim, "Prediction of Temperature Abnormality Based on Stacked LSTM for Control System of Therno-hygrostat", Journal of Korean Institute of Information Technology(JKIIT), Vol. 20, No.9, Sep.
+- **J. Si** and S. Kim, "Carpet Pattern Defect Detection Using Average Filtering and Morphology", Proc.
+Of Korean Institutd of Information, Electronics, and Communication Technology Conference, Vol. 15, No. 2, pp.48-49, Oct.
 2022.

-(Accepted)
+- **J. Si** and S. Kim, "Prediction of Temperature Abnormality Based on Stacked LSTM for Control System of Therno-hygrostat", Journal of Korean Institute of Information Technology(JKIIT), Vol. 20, No.10, Oct.
+2022.

 - **J. Si** and S. Kim, "Style Separation and Transfer of Korean Portrait Using Principal Component Analysis", Proc.
-Korean Institute of Information Technology Conference, Vol.17, No.1, pp.51-52, Jun.
+Of Korean Institute of Information Technology Conference, Vol.17, No.1, pp.51-52, Jun.
 2022.

 - **J. Si** and S. Kim, "Restoration of JPEG Loss Compressed Image based on Pix2Pix : A Preliminary Study", Proc.
-Korean Institute of Information Technology Conference, Vol.17, No.1, pp.53-53, Jun.
+Of Korean Institute of Information Technology Conference, Vol.17, No.1, pp.53-53, Jun.
 2022.

 - M. Kim, **J. Si**, and S. Kim, "Development of a Touch Display for Automatic Control of Air Purifier", Proc.
-Korean Institute of Information Technology Conference, Vol.17, No.1, pp.63-64, Jun.
+Of Korean Institute of Information Technology Conference, Vol.17, No.1, pp.63-64, Jun.
 2022.

 - S. Lee, **J. Si**, G. Kim, J. Kim, and S. Kim, "Human Body Tracking and Motion Recognition System Using Pan-Tilt HAT", Proc.
-Korean Institute of Information Technology Conference, Vol.17, No.1, pp.295-296, Jun.
+Of Korean Institute of Information Technology Conference, Vol.17, No.1, pp.295-296, Jun.
 2022.

 - M. Jeong, **J. Si**, S. Lee, M. Kim, and S. Kim, "Crop Disease Diagnosis System based on Pan-Tilt HAT For Smart Farm", Proc.
-Korean Institute of Information Technology Conference, Vol.17, No.1, pp.311-312, Jun.
+Of Korean Institute of Information Technology Conference, Vol.17, No.1, pp.311-312, Jun.
 2022.

 - **J. Si** and S. Kim, "Multi-Classification of Solar Cell Infrared Images based on CNN Model", Proc.
 Of  Korea Multimedia Society Conference, pp.1-3, May.
 2022.